flashg1/TeslaSolarCharger/README.md

 -	Charge from excess solar adjusting Tesla car charging current according to feedback loop value "Grid Power Net".
 The "Grid Power Net" sensor expresses negative power in Watts when exporting to grid, and positive power when consuming from grid.
 -   Support multi-day solar charging using sunrise trigger to start and sunset trigger to stop.
 -   Compatible with off-peak night time charging.
+-   Configurable daily car charge limit for the next 7 days including today.
+Default is to use the Tesla app charge limit.
+-   Automatically adjust to a higher car charge limit if set within a rainy forecast period.
+Requires 7 days charge limit settings above.
+The objective is to charge more ahead of a rainy period.
+Default disabled.

 How to use